Rigidity theorems for K- and H-cohomology and other functors: Rigid Functors

 is the divisor class group of modulus $C_\infty$, where the closed subscheme $C_\infty\subset\overline C$ is identified with the corresponding Cartier divisor and hence with the Weil divisor $\mathop{\sum}\limits_{y\in C_\infty}y$.

 Let $Pic^0(\overline C,C_\infty)$ be the subgroup defined by the divisors of degree zero, where $deg \ x = [\kappa(x):L]$.
 Then we have a canonical isomorphism

-where the right hand side is the group of $L$-rational points of the Rosenlicht generalized Jacobian $J_{C_\infty}(\overline C)$ (cf. [Ro], [Se] Chap.
-V and [CC]), which is a commutative, smooth, geometrically connected group variety over $L$.
+where the right hand side is the group of $L$-rational points of the Rosenlicht generalized Jacobian $J_{C_\infty}(\overline C)$ (cf. \cite{Ro}, \cite{Se} Chap.
+V and \cite{CC}), which is a commutative, smooth, geometrically connected group variety over $L$.
 Now

 where $C_{\infty,K} = C_\infty\times_L K = C_\infty\times_{\overline C} \overline C_K\subseteq \overline C_K = \overline C\times_L K$ as a closed subscheme, $\tilde C_K$ is the complete regular model of the smooth curve $C_K=C\times_L K$, and $\tilde C_\infty = C_\infty\times_{\tilde C}\tilde C_K$ as a closed subscheme (Note that $\overline C_K$ is not necessarily regular and that $C_{\infty,K}$ is not necessarily reduced, if $char \ K>0$ and $K/L$ is not separable).
 In the language of schemes the equalities (1.2.1) can most easily be seen by the fact that $J_D(X)$, for a geometrically integral curve $X$ over a field $k$ and a Cartier divisor $D\subseteq X$ such that $X-D$ is smooth, represents the Picard functor $Pic_{X_D/k}$, where $X_D$ is the curve obtained by contracting $D$ to a point, i.e., $X_D$ is the scheme theoretic amalgamated sum $X\amalg_D Spec \ k$ (cf. [Se] p.
 85 and [CC]).
 In fact, one has $(\overline C_K)_{C_{\infty,K}} = (\tilde C_K)_{\tilde C_\infty}$, since the diagram